Each year members elect a team of officers.

 They schedule members’ speeches, verify the completion of projects and serve as a resource for questions about the education program, speech contests, and the club mentor program.
-They are an important source of Toastmasters knowledge for club members and it is their job to become familiar with all aspects of the Toastmasters education program.
+They are an essential source of Toastmasters knowledge for club members, and it is their job to become familiar with all aspects of the Toastmasters education program.

 Vice President Membership

 They promote the club and manage the process of bringing in guests and transforming them into members.
 They also plan and organize activities to retain current members and attract new members.

 By initiating contact with guests, helping them feel welcome, and providing them with the information they need to join, they help maintain a constant influx of new people into the club.

 They also attentively monitor membership levels and strategize with the rest of the executive committee about how to overcome membership challenges when they occur.

 They promote the club to the local community and notify the media about the club’s existence and the benefits it provides.
 They promote the club, update web content, and safeguard the Toastmaster’s brand identity.
 It’s their job to notify the media whenever your club does something newsworthy.

 They plan, organize, and implement programs to promote the club and Toastmasters to members, guests, and the general public.